TajaKuzman/GINCO-Genre-Annotation-Guidelines/_genre_pages/Decision_Tree.md

 Common features:
 * 1st person
+* the author of the text is the organiser of the event
+* adressing the reader (2nd person)
+* subjective adjectives
 * common words/expressions (invite, join us)
 * future tense
 * adverbs/adverbial clauses of time and/or place (dates, places)
 * exclamation marks

+Go to [examples](Invitation_examples).

 ❕ Annotate the text as Invitation only if it explicitly invites the readers (addresses the reader) or is very subjective.
-Otherwise it is more likely that the text solely reports that an event is going to happen (News/Reporting).
+Otherwise, if the text solely reports that an event is going to happen, does not address the readers and it does not seem that the author is the organiser of the event, annotate it as News/Reporting.
+See an instance of such text [here](News_examples).

-Go to [examples](Invitation_examples).

 ❔ How to differentiate between an [Announcement](#announcement) and an [Invitation]?
 See more details [here](announcement-vs-invitation).